scania-digital-design-system/sdds/tegel/readme.md

 ## Code conventions

-TODO - Needs the correct link.
-The code conventions used in (and enforced by) Tegel is documented [here](www.TBD.se).
+The code conventions used in (and enforced by) Tegel is documented [here](https://github.com/scania-digital-design-system/sdds/blob/main/.github/CODE_STYLE.md).

 ### Setting up the development environment